arithefirst/dotfiles/hyprland/README.md

 ## GTK Theming
 For GTK Theming, I reccomend using nwg-look to install Catppuccin Mocha Mauve Styles.
-To follow the theme that I have setup for my rice, follow the steps below.
+To adhere to the theme that I have setup for my rice, follow the steps below.

 1. Run `yay -S nwg-look catppuccin-gtk-theme-mocha`
 2. Run `nwg-look` from your terminal, or launch it from your app launcher
 3. Select "catppuccin-mocha-mauve-standard+default"
 4. Click Apply

+## QT6 Theming
+For QT6 Theming, I reccomend using Kvantum to install Catppuccin Mocha Mauve Styles.
+To adhere to the theme that I have setup for my rice, follow the steps below.

+1. Run `yay -S kvantum`
+2. Open "Kvantum Manager" in rofi
+3. Select "Change/Delete Theme"
+4. Select "catppuccin-mocha-mauve" from the dropdown
+5. Click Quit